Charlie7002/testtech_lbc/README.md

 If you are out of ideas, here are some thoughts :

 -  As we want to reach our users anywhere, we need to make sure the app is performing well.
 What can you do to make it really fast ?

 -  Our goal is to support everybody in the country, including people with disabilities.
 As a good citizen and a good developer, can you make sure the app is accessible for everyone ?

 -  We all love to relax after a hard day’s work.
 It would be a shame if we didn’t feel confident enough about the upcoming automatic deployment.
 Are you sure everything has been tested thoroughly ?

+# Test Technique Charlotte Cachet

+Dev depencencies added :
+-axios / Personal preference for fetch data from api -react-icons / Icons for the app
+I use the hook useState to manage the global state.
+I think Redux is overkill for this project.

+## Available Scripts

+In the project directory, run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run start-server`

+Launches the server in the background.\